Jason Cundy: Media career

-In 2011, Cundy made a brief appearance on Michael Bublé: Home for Christmas, a Christmas programme presented by Canadian singer Michael Bublé.

 Personal life

 In 1994 he married Lizzie Miller and they had a son.

 In February 1997, just after his transfer to Ipswich Town, he was diagnosed with testicular cancer and had surgery the following day to remove a testicle.
 It had been announced that he was absent from the team due to a shin injury.
 Despite the cancer, in May 2000 he and Lizzie had a second son.
 He separated from Lizzie in 2010, and they divorced in December 2012.

-In June 2015, Cundy married Hannah Pedley, a mezzo-soprano, and their union produced a son.
+In June 2015, Cundy married Hannah Pedley, and they had a son using sperm he had frozen when he was first diagnosed with testicular cancer 18 years earlier.

-Cundy helped start the Cancer Campaign in Suffolk and raised thousand of pounds for cancer charities and awareness of the disease.
+Cundy helped start the Cancer Campaign in Suffolk and raised thousands of pounds for cancer charities and awareness of the disease.
 Cundy has also spoken out in support of the charity Act Against Bullying.